JCSDA/jedi-docs/docs/inside/jedi-components/ioda/interface.rst

        tolerance TL: 1.0e-9
        tolerance AD: 1.0e-11

+The :code:`obs space.obsdatain.obsgrouping` keyword is used to initate the obs grouping step in the IODA input flow (:numref:`ioda-operations`).
+This specification is requesting that IODA group locations according the MetaData variable "station_id" ("MetaData/station_id").
+All locations with the same unique station_id value will be grouped into an individual record before doing the MPI distribution step.
+The intent of this specification is to keep individual soundings intact during the MPI distribution step.

+IODA has an additional feature that provides functions that denote the sorting of locations within each record.
+A MetaData variable and sort order is specified to enable and drive this feature.
+The :code:`obs space.obsdatain.obsgrouping.sort variable` and :code:`obs space.obsdatain.obsgrouping.sort order` are telling IODA to use the values of the "MetaData/air_pressure" variable in corresponding locations to sort the soundings into ascending order (i.e., descending pressure values).

 Under the :code:`obs space.obsdataout.obsfile` specification, the output file is requested to be created in the path: :code:`Data/sondes_obs_2018041500_m_out.nc4`.
-If there is only one process element, then the output will appear in the file as specified.
+IODA tags the MPI rank number onto the end of the file name (before the ".nc4" suffix) so that multiple MPI tasks writing files do not collide.
-However, if there are 4 process elements, then the output will appear in the following four files:
+If there are 4 MPI tasks, then the output will appear in the following four files:

 .. code-block:: bash